learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 ## Conclusion

+In this lesson, we've learned about three tools we can use with arguments and
+parameters: `default`, `spread`, and `rest`.
+We use `default` any time we have a value we want to use by default for a parameter but still want to be able to override that value easily.
+We can use the `spread` operator to efficiently pass values in an array as arguments to a function.
+Finally, we use the `rest` parameter when we want to capture arguments in an array.
+This can be particularly helpful when we aren't sure how many arguments will be passed in but still want access to all of them inside our function.

-Since the syntax for the `spread` operator and the `rest` parameter is the same, how do we know when JavaScript is using the `spread` operator and when it's using the `rest` parameter?
+Given that the syntax for the `spread` operator and the `rest` parameter is the same, how do we know when JavaScript is using the `spread` operator and when it's using the `rest` parameter?
 It's all about context.
 If the three dots occur when you are _calling_ the function, then it's the `spread` operator.
 If they happen when you're _defining_ the function, it's the `rest` parameter.
-Don't forget to use default parameters when you have an argument that you are going to be defining on a regular basis to increase your code efficiency!

 ## Resources